 Representative Joan Meschino is a leading champion on Beacon Hill in the fight against climate change.
 Her signature legislation during the 2019-20 legislative session was An Act to create a 2050 Roadmap to a Clean and Thriving Commonwealth, also known as the 2050 Roadmap Bill.
 The bill updates the Global Warming Solutions Act to change the state’s carbon emissions reduction goal to net zero emissions by 2050.
 It requires that the state set strong intermediate goals for 2030 and 2040 as well, and requires the state to create a plan to reach those goals.

 The 2050 Roadmap bill was passed by the Massachusetts House in July 2020, at which point it entered a conference committee with the Senate.
 The bill was released as S.2995, An Act creating a next-generation roadmap for Massachusetts climate policy, and subsequently passed by the House and Senate in early January 2021.
 After the Governor vetoed the bill and the 191st session came to a close, the Chairs Golden and Barrett refiled the conferenced bill as S.9.
-The Governor proposed amendments, and the Legislature now waits to take up the amended bill.
+The Governor proposed amendments, and the Legislature ultimately rejected efforts to slow the rate of progress toward net-zero emissions by 2050, while accepting a number of substantive and technical amendments that improve the bill.
+The final bill was signed by the Governor on March 26th, 2021.

 But the climate crisis is already upon us, and Massachusetts communities also need resources to adapt to the changing environment.
 When it comes to community resiliency in the face of looming climate change, Representative Meschino’s focus is forward.
 A fierce supporter of the House’s GreenWorks proposals, she has long been advocating for policies and funding to support local infrastructure projects that address impacts of sea level rise and other effects of climate change.